..

 My spiritual lineage and practice history

-I practice mainly with Plum Village and MIDL communities.
-I also benefit greatly from teachers of other traditions such as His Holiness the Dalai Lama, Shunryu Suzuki-roshi, and Ajahn Brahm.
+I practice with Plum Village (Vietnamese Zen) and various Theravadin Buddhist traditions, one of which is MIDL.
+I also benefit greatly from the teachers of other traditions, such as His Holiness the Dalai Lama, Shunryu Suzuki-roshi, and Ajahn Brahm.

-As my healing and transformation deepened with the help of Plum Village practices and teachers, I started to feel a need for more structure in my sitting meditation practice.
-In 2021, I met my first teachers in the Insight Meditation tradition, and have been discovering more teachers and practices in the coming years, each resonating with particular places I was at on the path.
+As my healing and transformation deepened with the help of Plum Village practices and teachers (and therapy, specifically Internal Family Systems!), I began to feel a need for more structure in my sitting meditation practice.
+In 2021, I met my first teachers in the Insight Meditation tradition.
+Since then, I have been discovering more teachers and practices, each resonating with the particular place I was at on the path.

 A disclaimer

-I am NOT a certified meditation teacher or mental health professional.
-And I am certainly NOT claiming to be enlightened ๐Ÿ™‚ I’m sharing my experiences to connect with fellow practitioners, not to instruct anybody.
+I am not a certified meditation teacher or mental health professional.
+I certainly am not claiming to be enlightened 🙂 I share to connect with fellow practitioners, not to instruct.

 Which leads me to…